ditek/Notes/Notes-ruby.md

 # Run the server
 rails server
 # You can now visit http://localhost:3000 to view your new website!

+# If your using Linux (not WSL) make sure postgresql service is running
+sudo service postgresql start
+service postgresql status
 ```

 ## Data Types